-Living Environment Honors 1 Credit Grade 10 40 Weeks Prerequisite - 85 or better in either H Earth Science or H Physics.
+Living Environment Honors (0505) 1 Credit Grade 10 40 Weeks Prerequisite - 85 or better in either H Earth Science or H Physics.
 95 or better in Regents Earth Science.
 85 or better on either the Earth Science or Physics Regents Exam and teacher recommendation.
 The honors Living Environment course is academically oriented and rigorous in nature.
 It follows the same scheme as The Living Environment curriculum.
 It will, however, offer a more in-depth examination of the main themes as well as the most recent biological findings, which do not appear in current texts.
 The laboratory investigations are of a more complex nature than those used in The Living Environment program.
 The final exam will be the NYS Regents exam in Living Environment.
 A minimum of 1200 minutes of satisfactory laboratory reports is required for admittance to the examination.
-Students will:

-- Acquire an in-depth understanding and mastery of key biological concepts and ideas as outlined in the New York State Regents Living Environment core curriculum - Master important science process and safety skills through a minimum of 1200 minutes of hands-on laboratory investigations - Develop college preparatory skills

-- Develop in-depth, critical and creative problem . solving skills as it relates to the living environment - Use their knowledge of the living environment to • become environmental stewards and participatory citizens
+- Acquire an in-depth understanding and mastery of key biological concepts and ideas as outlined in the New York State Regents Living Environment core curriculum - Master important science process and safety skills through a minimum of 1200 minutes of hands-on laboratory investigations - Develop college preparatory skills - Develop in-depth, critical and creative problem solving skills as it relates to the living environment - Use their knowledge of the living environment to become environmental stewards and participatory

-Science of Matter Science in Society Plastics and Polymers Applied Chemistry
+Science of Matter Science in Society Plastics and Applied Chemistry

-Atomic Brain Science Atoms,
+Atomic Polymers Atoms, Periodic

-Structure Food Periodic

-Nuclear Chemistry/Biochemistry Table, Gases,
+Structure Brain Science Table, Gases,

-Science Miscellaneous Topics Matter and
+Nuclear Food Chemistry/ Matter and

-Periodic Energy,
+Science Biochemistry Energy,

-Table Nuclear,
+Periodic Table Miscellaneous Nuclear,

-Elements Stoichiometry
+Elements and Topics Stoichiometry

-and Organic,
+Compounds Organic,

-Compounds Kinetics and
+Kinetics and

 Equilibrium,

-Bonding,

-Acids and
+Bonding, Acids

-Bases,
+and Bases,

-Solutions,
+Solutions, and

-and Redox
+Redox

-Science of Matter (Fall 2020) Grades 10, 11
+Science of Matter (Fall) (0534) Grades 10, 11 1⁄2 Credit 20 Weeks